-This department insures that the Authority conducts business according to the rules regulations, ordinances and statues that have been adopted governing the Authority’s roles, activities and responsibilities.
+This department ensures that the Authority conducts business according to the rules, regulations, ordinances, and statutes that have been adopted governing the Authority’s roles, activities and responsibilities.
 It also plans and implements quality events and promotions on Pensacola Beach to enhance and increase business on the island.
 The department oversees:

 The Administration and Leasing Department is available to help you with any questions you may have concerning your lease, public records request or meeting schedules and information.
 Please contact us if you are considering changing the use of your property, assigning or subleasing your property, or unsure of the terms of your lease.

 The mission of this department is to ensure that all construction, development and redevelopment on Pensacola Beach are consistent with applicable local, state and federal regulations.
 The department oversees: